yuridevops/boilerplate/README.md

 This repository contains private packages, to get install dependencies correctly

-create a file named `.npmrc` with
+Create a file named `.npmrc` in your OS root folder with

 ```
 //registry.npmjs.org/:_authToken={YOUR_TOKEN}
 ```

-replace `{YOUR_TOKEN}` for Access Token
+Replace `{YOUR_TOKEN}` for Access Token

 > Contact the team to get the token.

-run the command below to install all dependencies
+Now you can create a project with this template:

 ```
-yarn
+yarn create react-app <project_name> --template frete-boilerplate
 ```

 #### Starting project

-With all dependencies installed, now you can start the project!

 Run in the root directory: